Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 To do that we must individually select each Child Object individually and toggle into Edit Mode on that Child Object.
 Once in Edit Mode we can then select the vertices we want to be influenced by the Bones in the Armature.
-Then with the vertices still selected navigate to [Properties Editor > Object Data Context > Vertex Groups Panel] and create a new Vertex Group with the same name as the Bone that you want the selected vertices to be influenced by.
+Then with the vertices still selected navigate to :menuselection:`Properties Editor --> Object Data Context --> Vertex Groups` and create a new Vertex Group with the same name as the Bone that you want the selected vertices to be influenced by.

 Once the Vertex Group has been created we then assign the selected vertices to the Vertex